Mugur Sundar

-Mugur Sundar is a dance choreographer in South Indian cinema.
+Mugur Sundar (born 31 October 1935) is a dance choreographer, film director and actor in South Indian cinema.

 Early life

-Sundar was born in Mugur, a village located in Mysore district, Karnataka.
+Sundar was born in Muguru, a village located in Mysore district, Karnataka.
 He has three sons, Prabhu Deva, Raju Sundaram and Nagendra Prasad, who are established dance masters and have also worked in Kollywood films.
 All the three are distinct actors also and Prabhudeva is currently a successful Director as well.

 Career

 He worked in Chandamama Press in Chennai for a salary of Rs.40 per month.
 He learnt dancing by paying Rs.10.
 In 1962 he got a chance to be a group dancer in the movie Konjum Salangai.
 He worked as assistant to Thangappan master for four years.
 He has worked in Tamil cinema in his over four decade long career.
 He joined the film industry in the late 1970s and is quite active since the early 1980s.
 He was a busy choreographer in the 1980s and has worked with almost all leading actors since the early 1980s.
 Aarada Gaaya released in 1980 is one of his earliest credited works.
 It was followed by Preethisi Nodu, Prachanda Putanigalu, Anupama, Nee Nanna Gellalare, Keralida Simha are some of his early works.
 He was active in the film industry till the mid-2000s.
 He choreographed for about 1000 movies, in a career spanning to about three decades.